Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 2. Add the milk, oil and vanilla.
 Stir until smooth.

 4. Microwave 1 minute.
-Add 10-15 seconds to texture if necessary.
+Add 10 to 15 seconds more if needed for texture.

 Tips & notes